kinsi55/BeatSaber_Tweaks55/README.md

 ### Gameplay

 - `Bomb Color`: Changes the color of bombs...
-- `Wall Outline Color`: Changes outline color of walls
+- `Wall Outline Color*`: Changes outline color of walls. *: If you have Bloom off in the game settings, this only properly works if you also have 'Disable Fake Wall Bloom' in the Graphics Tab
 - `Disable Debris`: Disables Debris
 - `Make Walls Transparent`: Makes walls fully transparent forsenCD
 - `Disable Slice Score`: Disables the Score display you get per cut (115 etc)